Last updated on November 14th, 2019.

 Guacamole is also a must-have for quesadillas.
 Especially since it’s so easy to make a quick and tasty guacamole.
 This guacamole that I use to top my turkey burgers is my go-to recipe.

 If you liked this recipe, make sure you leave a rating below and save it on pinterest for later!

 - 2 cups leftover pulled pork

-- 1 14-oz can black beans , rinsed and drained
+- 1 15-oz can black beans , rinsed and drained

-2. Fold the tortilla in half, gently press down with a spatula, and cook over low-medium heat for about 3-5 minutes, or until the bottom of the tortilla turns a light golden brown color.
+- Fold the tortilla over the fillings, gently press down with a spatula, and cook over low-medium heat for about 3-5 minutes, or until the bottom of the tortilla turns a light golden brown color.
 Carefully flip the tortilla (flip over the flat edge, so you don't lose all the contents!) and cook on the other side for 3-5 minutes, or until the cheese is melted, the inside is heated through, and the bottom of the tortilla is golden brown.
 Set aside and allow to cool briefly before slicing.